...

 Step 4: Download iTerm2 and Start Using It

-When you’re done, don’t forget to save your files and settings to a cloud service (like iCloud, Dropbox, or Google Drive) for easy access later.
+After installation, you can use iTerm2 just like on a physical Mac, split panes, customization, and all.
+When you’re done, save your files and settings to a cloud service (like iCloud, Dropbox, or Google Drive) for easy access later.

 Who Is This For?